 Ben: Also, we would recommend they ask their advisor or letter writers to do the same, to emphasize how the course is going to be a practical benefit.
 We don’t want this to be an intellectual exercise.
 Our hope is that students walk out of here trained, to actually use the techniques we’re teaching them here.

 Thank you to both Amy and Ben for taking the time to chat with us.
 For more conversations with our other meeting organizers and course instructors, go here.
-Also, to gain a trainee's perspective on the Ion Channels course, read our Q&A with Rebecca Lea.
+Also, to gain a trainee's perspective on the Mouse course, read our Q&A with Rebecca Lea.
 In the meantime, enjoy the results of our rapid-fire photography session with Ben and Amy.